 Just a couple of quick notes about these remaining ingredients!
 You really want to use regular unsweetened cocoa powder (like this!), not Dutched or “special dark” cocoa powder.
 Those latter two actually taste more muted and bland compared to regular unsweetened cocoa powder.
 Besides, you’re actually adding more cocoa powder than flour, and that really helps make these healthy one-bowl dark chocolate cupcakes taste exceptionally rich, decadent, and chocolaty!

-Remember, it’s extremely important to measure the cocoa powder and flour correctly, using this method or a kitchen scale. ← That’s the one I own and love!
+Tip: Remember, it’s extremely important to measure the cocoa powder and flour correctly, using this method or a kitchen scale. ← That’s the one I own and love!
 Too much of either will dry out your cupcakes, and too much cocoa powder will also make them taste bitter.
 I promise it’s worth taking the few extra moments to measure properly!

 Another quick tip for you!
 Sprinkle the baking powder and baking soda over the cocoa powder and flour before stirring them in.
-This helps prevent the leaveners from clumping, which means your healthy one-bowl chocolate cupcakes will bake evenly.
+This helps prevent the leaveners from clumping, which means your healthy chocolate cupcakes will bake evenly.

 But before you add the batter to your cupcake liners… You must coat your cupcake liners with cooking spray.
 This is not optional!
 Low-fat batters (like with this healthy-one bowl chocolate cupcakes recipe!) stick to liners like superglue.
 If you coat your liners with cooking spray, they peel away from your baked cupcakes much more easily!